learn-co-curriculum/react-hooks-react-app-example/README.md

   the ID of `root`).

 `ReactDOM.render()` will always be used in your applications.
-This one small function is how the rest of our application -- all the components we'll write -- will eventually make its way onto the DOM!
+This one small function is how the rest of our application &mdash; all the components we'll write &mdash; will eventually make its way onto the DOM!

 Even though React is a modern, complex framework, it still relies on a regular `index.html` file to load the JavaScript!
 The file can be found in the `public`